bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Mostly Cloudy
+- Overcast
-- 83% humidity
+- 87% humidity
-- 7 mph wind
+- 8 mph wind
-- 85% cloud cover
+- 100% cloud cover
 - 75 AQI 🟨
 - About 5.5 inches of snow on the ground